REVOgati/Ecommerce_Consumer_Behaviour/README.md

 			i.
 Can the many orders between 10am - 3pm be attributed to fact that the sun shines the most at this time and may induce cravings for fresh fruits?
 (Assuming the data was collected during a season with sunny weather).\
 			ii.
 Hardly does anyone think about fruits past midnight as most orders at this time are mainly warm food or beverages attributing to the low number of orders at 12am - 5am.

+#### **Cart Analysis**
+	- All results were either less than 1% or a negative for the percentage rate of cart abandonment.\
+	- This means that the percentage of users abandoning items they add to Cart is extremely low.\
+	- Therefore, this is not a problem for this Ecommerce Store.\
+	- An assumption may be, since most users are returning customers, they are well aware of the satisfying quality of the products they order.